srajma/xatra/README.md

 - Exporting to JSON format
 - Exporting to HTML format

+#### Exclusive Time Tracking

+The time debugging system tracks two types of time for each function:

+- **Total Time**: The complete time spent in the function, including time spent in other tracked functions called from it
+- **Exclusive Time**: The time spent in the function itself, excluding time spent in other tracked functions called from it

+This helps identify which functions are doing the most actual work versus just calling other functions.

 ```
 [14:23:45] → START: Add Flag
 [14:23:45]   args: 'India', <Territory object at 0x...>